California Congressional District 10

-• This is up from 113 bridges classified as structurally deficient in 2019.
+• This is down from 119 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location